In Depth Baby Product Reviews Led by a Pediatrician

 Wearable?

 The first consideration is probably determining if you want a straightforward wearable or a more involved system that has more setup.
 The wearables in this group are largely portable and simple, with alarms that happen in the nursery.
 These can be great for travel or pairing with a video or sound monitor.
-These monitors are often easy to use, easy to setup, and work well with few false alarms.
-Alternatively, non-wearable options have a longer first-time setup but have minimal things to do over time, do not require bay to wear anything, and often combine other features like a parent unit, video, or sound features.
+These monitors are often easy to use, easy to set up, and work well with few false alarms.
+Alternatively, non-wearable options have a longer first-time setup but have minimal things to do over time, do not require a baby to wear anything, and often combine other features like a parent unit, video, or sound features.

 Video or Sound?